-The population of Norfolk at 2014 was estimated to be 877,710, an increase of 7.6% since 2004 (compared to 8.2% for England).
+The population of Norfolk in 2015 was estimated to be 885,000.
 The age profile of Norfolk's population is much older than England as a whole with 23.4% of people being aged 65 and over compared to 17.6% for England.

 Norfolk is the fifth largest of the 27 two tier (or shire) counties in England with a geographical area of 549,751 hectares.
-The population density is one of the lowest for any of these counties giving Norfolk a predominantly rural character.
+The population density is one of the lowest for any of these counties, giving Norfolk a predominantly rural character.